Life Coaching

 A coach, while similar to a consultant, focuses more on assessing the strengths of the organization and its members and then works to enhance them.
 So, if you know you have the strengths, skills, and qualities necessary to succeed but just don’t know how to harness them, a life coach is a great place to turn.
 If, though, you may need more in terms of objectivity and new approaches to solving the issues you are wishing to solve, I strongly urge you to look more in the direction of a consultant (like me!).

-Top Career Coach
+Top Life Coach

 Greater Washington D.C. and Beyond